walterhiggins/WMPJS/book-outline.md

 ![](img/mc-launcher3.png)

-By using the profile editor to "Downgrade" your Minecraft Client Software, you can ensure that your Client and Server are compatible and that you can play Multi-Player minecraft even when the Server Software is not as up-to-date as the current latest version of Minecraft Client.
+By using the profile editor to "Downgrade" your Minecraft Client Software, you can ensure that your Client and Server are compatible and that you can play multiplayer minecraft even when the Server Software is not as up-to-date as the current latest version of Minecraft Client.
 This means you can always use the most stable Recommended build of CraftBukkit, you just (temporarily) sacrifice some of the latest features in the Client.

-Once you've chosen between the Recommended, Beta and Development versions of CraftBukkit (If you're unsure, choose the Recommended Version), click on the appropriate color-coded button to begin downloading the software.
+Once You've chosen between the Recommended, Beta and Development versions of CraftBukkit (If you're unsure, choose the Recommended Version), click on the appropriate color-coded button to begin downloading the software.
 Depending on which Browser software you use (Chrome, Safari, Internet Explorer or Firefox) the instructions for downloading will differ.
 Please read the instructions for the Browser you use.

 #### Term: JAR File
 ![](img/jar_icon.png)